otrv4/otrv4/otrv4.md

 K:
   The Mixed shared secret is the final shared secret derived from both the DH and ECDH shared secrets: KDF_1(0x04 || K_ecdh || brace_key, 64).
-  // TODO: does this need to define a serialization?
 ```

 ### Generating shared secrets